 The Best Version of You

 We have been told we are more than our work, but often it is a challenge to actualize that truth in this achievement addicted culture.
-My wife and I recently attended a funeral of a friend we have known for decades.
-Afterwards I sent a note to the two pastors who spoke telling them how moving the service was and what a great job they did.
-They both said the exact same thing.
+My wife and I attended a funeral a few years back, and afterwards I sent a note to the two pastors who spoke telling them how moving the service was and what a great job they did.
+They both gave the exact same response.
 It was easy because the man who died was such a great man and had lived an exceptional life.
 Who he was poured out through every story of the service.
 The best version of yourself doesn’t neglect what you do, but it emphasizes who you are and who you are becoming…not just how you earn your money.
-How could you put more strategic thought into who you are and not just what you do?
+How could you put more strategic thought this year into who you are and not just what you do?

 -